rutherford-nj/www.rutherfordboronj.com/departments/health/_posts/2016-03-28-west-nile-prevention.md

 ---
 layout: blog
-title: "West Nile Prevention for Property Owners"
+title: "West Nile Prevention Info for Property Owners"
 ---

 The Rutherford Health Department is encouraging property owners during the month of April to inspect their properties for sources of stagnant water that can serve as a breeding ground for mosquitoes.
 With the warm weather approaching, it is anticipated that the West Nile Virus (WNV) will be returning to our area once again this year.